Blog

 • Inability to weight bear

-Imaging is not often necessary, however in some cases your clinician may request the following:
+Imaging is not often necessary, however in the case of a severe ankle sprain your clinician may request the following:

 • X-ray: